The Strategic Value of a Vanuatu Passport for Bitcoin Business Owners

 Vanuatu processes in 30 to 60 days from submission.
 The country’s Financial Intelligence Unit typically clears due diligence within a week of receiving a complete file.
 There is no residency period, no in-country interview, no language test, no civics exam.
 You file remotely, get approved remotely, and pick up the passport through a consulate or courier.

 For a founder, this matters beyond convenience.
 Citizenship by investment is often a reaction to regulatory pressure, banking friction, or an emerging geopolitical signal you saw coming before it hit the news cycle.
 Vanuatu is the only program that turns that signal into an actual passport inside a single quarter.
 Türkiye takes 4 to 6 months.
 El Salvador takes 6 to 8 weeks but costs $1,000,000.
-Malta takes 12 to 24 months and is discretionary.
 If the situation you are solving for is "I need a second jurisdiction before my next board meeting," Vanuatu is the only option that clears that bar.

 The Tax Structure For Business Owners

 Vanuatu is a zero-tax jurisdiction for individuals who become Vanuatu tax residents.
 Zero personal income tax.
 Zero capital gains tax.
 Zero corporate income tax.
 Zero inheritance tax.
 Zero withholding tax on dividends or interest.
 Zero wealth tax.
-The country funds itself through VAT, import duties, and licensing fees, not through taxing income or capital.
+The country funds itself through value-added tax (VAT), import duties, and licensing fees, not through taxing income or capital.

 For a Bitcoin business owner, the practical implication depends on where your company is domiciled and where you personally become tax resident.
 A Vanuatu passport does not automatically relocate your tax residence.
 You remain tax resident where you live and where your business has economic substance.
 But if you restructure to make Vanuatu your tax residence, the tax base you pay on is 0% for income, 0% for capital gains on Bitcoin transactions, and 0% for corporate tax on Vanuatu-sourced income.